IllinoisSocialMediaMacroscope/MonitoringScripts/README.md

 # check_disk_space.sh

+Currently we are using AWS scripts to write to cloudwatch (see News - Oct 13, 2017 above).  but this script could be used in any generic Linux evironment.

 This script, in the cron_scripts folder, can be called by cron and will send an email if the results of the du command exceeds a specified level called the "check value".

 The check value, email subject line, and email recipients can be specified.